ICGC-TCGA-PanCancer/cli/QuickStart.md

 <!-- TODO: Add links to workflows (done!) with details about the INI files (not yet) -->

 **You will want to edit this file before generating job requests.
-Please do this now, before continuing.**
+Please make any workflow-specific changes now, before continuing.**

 ####Generating a work order
 A work order is contains information about what work needs to be done, and what kind of VM needs to be provisioned for it.